 Appalachian Bread Flour in the field!

 20 days later, the wheat is beginning to dry down.

 Harvesting Appalachian Hard White Winter Wheat using our combine.

-The Appalachian wheat grain is stored in the body of the combine.
-Straw comes out the back of the combine and is deposited back into field.
-The straw will be used to bed animals or left in the field to increase the organic matter of the soil.
+The threshed grains are retained in the body of the combine.
+The straw is deposited from the rear of the combine back unto the field.
+We either bale the straw to use for animal bedding or leave it in the field, where it will increase the organic matter of the soil.